W427697/Discord-/docs/essentials/actions.md

 <!-- prettier-ignore-end -->

-If your component calls an arg which is spied on (based on the user's interaction or through the `play` function), the event will show up in the action panel:
+If your component calls an arg (because of either the user's interaction or the `play` function) and that arg is spied on , the event will show up in the action panel:

 ![Essential Actions addon usage](./addon-actions-screenshot.png)

 ### Automatically matching args

 Another option is to use a global parameter to match all [argTypes](../api/argtypes.md) that match a certain pattern.
 The following configuration automatically creates actions for each `on` argType (which you can either specify manually or can be [inferred automatically](../api/argtypes.md#automatic-argtype-inference)).

+This is quite useful when your component has dozens (or hundreds) of methods and you do not want to manually apply the `fn` utility for each of those methods.
+However, **this is not the recommended** way of writing actions.
+That's because automatically inferred args **are not available as spies in your play function**.
+If you use `argTypesRegex` and your stories have play functions, you will need to also define args with the `fn` utility to test them in your play function.

 <!-- prettier-ignore-start -->